-Give them examples – no employer will remember anything about you if you merely list your qualities or work experience.
-That’s why you should provide them with examples.
+Third paragraph: tell the recipient about your personality and work experience.
+Make sure to emphasize your best and most relevant qualities.
 Are you ambitious?
 If so, tell them how your ambition manifests itself in real life.
 Are you a great problem-solver?
 Tell them about a problem you managed to solve at your workplace.

 Make it easy for them – if you write a one-page cover letter with no line breaks or subheadings, your cover letter goes straight in the trash.
-Employers are busy and stressed, and if what they see doesn’t appeal to them, they’ll just move on.
-So, if you want your cover letter to stand a chance, make it spacious and easy to read by using line breaks, lists, and subheadings.
+If you want your cover letter to stand a chance, make it spacious and easy to read by using line breaks, lists, and subheadings.